ahmeda1955/github-tutorial/README.md

 5. Save your file.
 (Check for an auto-save feauture provided by your IDE service)
 6. "Add" your file to the Git stage by typing in `git add README.md`
 7. Now, we have to "commit" the file which is the last step the file goes through before being sent through to the public!
 To make a commit you type in `git commit -m "add a message"`

-_Typing in `git status` every once in a while while during the process of adding/commiting/pushing files wouldn't hurt._
+_*Typing in `git status` every once in a while, during the process of adding/commiting/pushing files wouldn't hurt, it'll help you keep track of the changes made to your file_

----
+8. Now your file is waiting to be sent to the github, however, you'd need another repo in github, so that you can `push` your file to.
+9. Create a repo in GitHub. _**Make sure the repo's name is the same as the one in your local ide**_ (first-repo).

+10. You're one step away from sending your file to the public!
+Congrats!
+Before publishing your file , you need to type in `git remote add origin https://github.com/ahmeda1955/first-repo.git` that's just you, connecting your local repo, to the github cloud repo.
+11. Finally, what we've all been waiting for!
+You are now, ready to `push` or publish your file to the public!
+It's simpler than you probably thought.
+All you need to type in your local ide is `git push`.
+Yup, that's all, just `git push`.

 ## Workflow & Commands